tamastheactual/getlar.github.io/src/content/blog/birthday2024.md

 Then I thought… what if I turned it into a more dynamic activity, making the teams run around the backyard, the cellar, the house, and other key areas?
 But just making them walk and run around felt a bit anti-social since they’d hardly interact with one another.

-Then it hit me — <span class="font-extrabold" style="color:var(--tcotta)">alcohol</span> can turn a bad idea into a slightly better one by adding a hint of tipsiness to the competitors.
+Then it hit me — <span class="font-extrabold text-tcotta dark:text-dark-tcotta">alcohol</span> can turn a bad idea into a slightly better one by adding a hint of tipsiness to the competitors.
 At each key station, teams would be **penalized** for not answering enough questions correctly, with the penalty being an **equal number of shots**.
 And then I had a brilliant idea: to **reward** good teams with the ability to give drinks to other teams based on their performance.
 This added an entirely new twist to the game, introducing strategic opportunities to make other teams tipsier and, as a result, worse at the following quizzes.

 The question sheets usually followed this format: